InfiniLore/lucide.blazor/README.md

 ---

-### 3. **Custom SVG Icons**

-The library can also accept raw SVG content for advanced use cases.
-You can programmatically get an SVG's content using the `LucideService.GetIconContent(string iconName)` method.

----

 ## Integration Details

 This library:
-- Internally utilizes the `lucide-static` package for icon definitions.
+- Internally utilizes the `lucide-static` package for icon definitions and is parsed during development of the package, not when a developer uses this package.
 - Includes `ILucideIconData` for icon data encapsulation, providing structured interfaces for SVG manipulation.
-- Supports additional data manipulation for expanding sources via the `AdditionalSourcesCollection` class.

 ### Dependencies
 - [Lucide-Static](https://www.npmjs.com/package/lucide-static) for icon SVG content.